DillJoker5/House-485-Website/README.md

 * Run the [House-485-Database](https://github.com/DillJoker5/House-485-Database) and the [House-485-Backend](https://github.com/DillJoker5/House-485-Backend).
 See [here](https://github.com/DillJoker5/House-485-Database) for help running the database and see [here](https://github.com/DillJoker5/House-485-Backend) for help running the backend project.
 * Open a new terminal in the directory of the repository
 * Before running the repository, please run the following npm command: npm install
 * In the same terminal, run the following command to start the website: ember serve(or s).
-Build and Run commands are shown below.
+Build and Run commands are shown below
 * Optional: To run the tests, run the following command in a terminal in the repository directory: ember t or ember t -s.
-Testing commands are shown below.
+Testing commands are shown below

 ### Installation Commands
 * `git clone <repository-url>` this repository